naninovel/docs/docs/guide/resource-providers.md

 ::: example
 Check the [example project](https://github.com/Naninovel/Addressables) on how to manually expose Naninovel resources to addressable provider (without using resource editor menus) and serve specific assets from a remote host.

+You may also find official Unity learning materials for addressable useful: https://learn.unity.com/course/get-started-with-addressables.
 :::

 ::: note